Comprehensive information about academic programs, policies and requirements for undergraduate students can be found in the Undergraduate Catalog.

 Exception to Enrollment Policy Request Form (You must use your myUMBC login to access this form.)

-Note: To request an exception to academic policy, including last day to add course(s) and course repeat, please complete the appropriate form available through the Office of Academic Policy and Standards Administration at Undergraduate Petitions.
+Note: To request an exception to academic policy, including last day to add course(s) and course repeat, please complete the appropriate form available through the Academic Success Center at Undergraduate Petitions.

 Privacy and Release of Records

-The Family Educational Rights and Privacy Act (FERPA) addresses the privacy of students by prohibiting the disclosure of many types of personally identifiable information and other information contained in the student’s education record.
+The Family Educational Rights and Privacy Act (FERPA) protects the privacy of students by prohibiting the disclosure of personally identifiable information and other information contained in the student’s education record.

 For more information about privacy and release of records at UMBC, visit the Registrar’s website.

-To authorize release of information to someone, complete the form located on the Office of the General Counsel website.
+To authorize release of information to a third party, complete the form located on the Office of the General Counsel website.

-Form used by academic departments to request additional sections of courses due to increase in enrollment:
+Form used by academic departments to request additional seats/sections of courses due to increase in enrollment:

 Articulation and Partnerships